lilhamad/billing-worker-service-blusalt/README.md

 service-to-service communication used : RabbitMQ

+# Steps to run Billing Worker Service

+- create .env and paste this content

+	PORT = 203
+	DB_URL=mysql://root:Admin@1234@127.0.0.1/billings_db
+	transactionQueueName = transactionsQueue
+	processTransaction =  * * * * *
+	RABBITMQURL = localhost
+* uses same db as billing service

+- replace DB_URL in the env file with : your billings_db credentials.
+  root : your db user
+  Admin@1234 : your db password
+  mysql : your dialect
+  127.0.0.1 : your db host

+Run locally

+// migrate : npm run migrate

-// run service npm run start:dev
+// run service : npm run start:dev

+Run on docker
-// migrate npm run migrate
+// run service : docker-compose up

-// seed npx sequelize-cli db:seed:all

-//port : 203

-//RABBITMQURL can be set on the env
+// you might have to settup your database info on dockerFile and docker-compose.yml

 Note